SuffolkLITLab/legal-tech-class/open-class/docs/classes/assignment-oop.md

 ### Special class constructor methods `__init__()` and `init()`

 Python Classes expect to see a special method, named `__init__`.
 This is called the class constructor.
 Docassemble objects should never replace this method.
-Instead, you will use the method `init()`
+Instead, you will use the method `init()`.
+Any time that Docassemble (or Python) creates a new object of this class, the `__init__` method will run.
+Creating a new class constructor is a very advanced topic.

 ### Special method `__str__()`